 Early Detection is the Surest Way to a Cure

 Develop a regular routine to inspect your body for any skin changes.
 If a growth, mole, sore, or skin discoloration appears suddenly, or begins to change, see a dermatologist.
 It is wise to have an annual skin examination by a dermatologist, especially for adults with lots of moles, significant past sun exposure or a family history of skin cancer.

 The Best Defense – Sun Avoidance

 Overexposure to ultraviolet light (sunlight or tanning lamps), especially if it results in sunburn and blistering, is the main cause of skin cancer.
 Seek shade if possible between 10am-4pm when the sun’s rays are most intense.
 Wear light-colored, tightly-woven, protective clothing like long sleeves and pants, a wide- brimmed hat, and sunglasses.
 Wear a sunscreen with both UVA & UVB protection, ideally with an SPF of 30 or more.
 Reapply sunscreen every 2-3 hours when in the sun and always after sweating or water exposure.

 What is Melanoma?

-Here is a selection of media articles quoting our renowned dermatologists Dr. Benjamin Barankin and Dr. Anatoli Freiman as they pertain to skin cancer.
-Toronto Dermatology Centre is proud to be among the largest treatment centres for skin cancer in Canada as well as amongst the most widely published in the scientific literature on skin cancer in Canada.
+Here is a selection of media & scientific articles with our renowned dermatologists Dr. Benjamin Barankin and Dr. Anatoli Freiman as they pertain to skin cancer.
+Toronto Dermatology Centre is proud to be among the largest & most comprehensive treatment centres for skin cancer in Canada as well as amongst the most widely published in the scientific literature on skin cancer in Canada.